mdolab/MACH-Aero/machAeroTutorials/overset_surface_mesh.rst

 Introduction
 ============
 Now that we have a geometry, we can start meshing it.
 We are using Pointwise to generate the surface mesh.
 This is not a full blown tutorial, more a walk through.
-If you want to learn more about it, I can highly recommend their `youtube channel <https://www.youtube.com/user/CFDMeshing>`_\.
+If you want to learn more about it, their `youtube channel <https://www.youtube.com/user/CFDMeshing>`_\ i highly recommended.
 You dont have to use Pointwise to generate an overset mesh.
 ICEM or an other mesher would work aswell.

 Files